SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Method: SmoothGNN

-Theorem \ref{thm:propogation} shows that, when the graph signal $\vect{x}$ propagates on the augmented propagation matrix $\vect{B}$, the resulting node presentation becomes aware of local structures and individual node features.
-In addition, since this augmented propagation matrix not only propagates graph signal through edge connection but also assigns the signal a transformation of statistical information of graph as coefficients, serving as the attention mechanism, it highlights the disparities arising from global views.
-Thus, the augmented propagation offers a more precise indication of the underlying properties of anomalous and normal nodes compared to the original propagation.
-This observation is also supported by the empirical evidence of different smoothing patterns shown in Section \ref{sec:introduction}.
-Leveraging the comprehensive information contained by the augmented matrix, we employ it in the design of the SLC in Section \ref{subsec:slc} and the SMeasure in Section \ref{subsec:loss}.
+where $\mathbb{I}[\cdot]$ is the indicator function, $a_{i,j}$ is the $(i,j)$-th entry of the adjacency matrix, $d_i$ is the degree of node $i$, and $m$, $n$ represent the number of edges and nodes, respectively. \end{theorem} Theorem \ref{thm:thm1-propogation} shows that when the graph signal $\vect{x}$ propagates on the augmented propagation matrix $\vect{B}$, the resulting node representation becomes aware of individual node features and local information, such as edge connections and the degrees of neighbors.
+Moreover, this matrix not only propagates graph signal through edges but also assigns the signal a transformation of statistical information of graph as coefficients, functioning similarly to an attention mechanism.
+It highlights the disparities arising from global views.
+Consequently, the augmented propagation matrix provides a more precise indication of the underlying properties of both anomalous and normal nodes compared to the original matrix.
+This observation is further supported by the empirical evidence of ISP shown in Section \ref{sec:introduction}.
+Specifically, the comprehensive information contained in the augmented propagation matrix helps to elucidate the different smoothing processes of anomalous and normal nodes, where anomalous nodes are harder to converge than normal ones.
+Therefore, we employ this matrix in the design of the Smoothing-aware Learning Component (SLC) in Section \ref{subsec:slc}.

-Moreover, previous studies \citep{tang22bwgnn,dong24rqgnn} have demonstrated a strong connection between graph anomalies and graph spectral space.
-Building upon Theorem \ref{thm:propogation}, which establishes the close relationship of the augmented propagation matrix with graph anomalies, we investigate the connection between the augmented propagation matrix and the graph spectral space.
-The following theorem demonstrates that the column vectors of the augmented propagation matrix can be represented by a polynomial combination of graph convolution operations, further indicating the strong correlation between the augmented propagation matrix and the graph spectral space. \begin{theorem} The augmented propagation matrix $\vect{B}$ after $t$ hops of propagation can be expressed by $\vect{b}^t=\sum_{k=0}^t\tilde{\vect{\theta}}_k\vect{L}^k\vect{u}\vect{v}$, where $\vect{b}^t$ is a column vector of $\vect{B}^t$, $\tilde{\vect{\theta}}_k \in \mathbb{R}^n$ is the spectral filter coefficients, and $\vect{u}, \vect{v}$ represent the linear combinations of the eigenvectors of $\tilde{\vect{A}}$ and $\vect{L}$, respectively. \end{theorem}

-Theorem \ref{thm:spetral} illustrates that the augmented propagation matrix can be represented by the spectral filter (introduced in Section \ref{subsec:preliminaries}).
-This motivates us to design SSGNN, a spectral GNN that not only leverages information from the spectral space but also captures smoothing patterns, to be elaborated in Section \ref{subsec:gnn}.
-Besides, RQGNN \citep{dong24rqgnn} has shown that the coefficients of node representations can be guided by spectral energy.
-Given our findings that reveal the strong connection between smoothing patterns and spectral space, we aim to explore new coefficients that can effectively capture both smoothing patterns and spectral energy.
-Firstly, we provide the definition of spectral energy following previous studies \citep{tang22bwgnn, dong24rqgnn}.